TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

 Every protocol document has a few basic keys:

-- `published` - Determines whether the protocol appears in the results of `protocols.query`
 - `types` - Defines all the data types used in your document
 - `structure` - Defines a list of properties
 - `$actions` - The key word used to denote the start of a permission definition